mahmoudmoravej/remix-mui/README.md

+Check [This PR](https://github.com/mahmoudmoravej/remix-mui/pull/1) To see what changes you need to integrate MUI in your Remix app.

+---

 # Welcome to Remix + Vite!

 📖 See the [Remix docs](https://remix.run/docs) and the [Remix Vite docs](https://remix.run/docs/en/main/future/vite) for details on supported features.